Mohawk State Forest Swimming Holes In Western Massachusetts swimming hole in Massachusetts

 River MA

-Mohawk State Forest Swimming Holes in Western Massachusetts
+Mohawk State Forest Swimming Holes In Western Massachusetts

-By Hidden Swimming Holes Team — Updated February 28, 2026
+By Hidden Swimming Holes Team - Last reviewed 2025

 Explore unofficial swimming holes in Mohawk State Forest, MA.
 Find river access points in Greenfield, Williamstown & Charlemont.
 Safety tips & directions.